External Fish Disease

 UK target on biological effects of contaminants (external fish disease)

-This indicator is used to supplement the target covering the biological effects of contaminants set out in the Marine Strategy Part One (HM Government, 2012), which requires that “the intensity of those biological or ecological effects due to contaminants agreed by OSPAR as appropriate for Marine Strategy Framework Directive purposes are below the toxicologically-based standards”.
-Whilst this indicator has not yet been agreed by OSPAR for Marine Strategy Framework Directive (European Commission, 2008) purposes, its assessment provides an integrated measure of the health of fish, which can be impacted by exposure to contaminants and other environmental stressors and has therefore been included in the assessment of Good Environmental Status for Contaminants.
+This indicator is used to supplement the target covering the biological effects of contaminants set out in the Marine Strategy Part One (HM Government, 2012), which requires that “the intensity of those biological or ecological effects due to contaminants agreed by OSPAR as appropriate for the UK Marine Strategy Part One purposes are below the toxicologically based standards”.
+Whilst this indicator has not yet been agreed by OSPAR, its assessment provides an integrated measure of fish health, which can be impacted by exposure to contaminants, although other environmental stressors may also lead to an increase in prevalence.
+It is a general health indicator and has therefore been included in the assessment of Good Environmental Status for Contaminants.

 Key pressures and impacts